Event ROI

 Moving forward

-If your CPO feels high, the fix isn’t “do fewer events.”
-It’s tightening the before/during/after loop.
+If your CPO feels high, the fix isn’t doing fewer events.
+It’s tightening the before/during/after workflow.

 (Also see: From chaos to pipeline: a smarter event marketing strategy, Why your event ROI falls short & how to fix it, Why event leads don’t convert (and how to fix it fast))